 There are two basic kinds of fixed annuity contracts.
 The difference lies in the timing of the starting point of payments to the annuitant.
 A deferred annuity is one whose payments to the annuitant (the person who receives the income from an annuity) start at a later date from when the premium is paid to the life insurance company, while an immediate fixed annuity will begin paying a stream of income to the annuitant immediately after receiving a lump sum investment from the owner.

 The period when the value of a fixed annuity is growing is known as the accrual period.
 During this accrual period, additional payment and usually be made into the annuity.
-The amount of growth in annuity may be based upon interest rates at the time of issue, or the prevailing interest rates throughout the accrual period, or both.
-A minimum guarantee regarding growth is given at the time of the contract being issued, and is sometimes based upon interest rates on the day the illustration is run, or the issue date.
-Other contracts may guarantee a very low rate of return, but provide for much higher returns if interest rates remain at higher levels than the minimum.
+The amount of growth in an annuity may be based upon interest rates at the time of issue, or the prevailing interest rates throughout the accrual period, or both.
+A minimum guarantee regarding growth is given at the time of the contract being issued and is sometimes based upon interest rates on the day the illustration is run, or the issue date.
+Other contracts may guarantee a very low rate of return but provide for much higher returns if interest rates remain at higher levels than the minimum.

 At a determined time chosen by the owner of the contract, the life insurance company will start making payments to the annuitant.
 This period of time is known as the “payout” phase of the annuity.
 At the beginning of the payout period, a guaranteed amount is quoted by the life insurance company.
-The payout period will normally last the entire life of the annuitant, and there are different length of time guarantees that can be chosen at the time the payout begins.
+The payout period will normally last the entire life of the annuitant, and there are different lengths of time guarantees that can be chosen at the time the payout begins.
 These usually mean that if the annuitant dies earlier than the chosen number of years, payments will continue for the remainder of the of time to the beneficiaries.
 The longer the guaranteed payments to beneficiaries, the lower the payout will be on an annual basis to the annuitant.
 This is because it is reducing the risk to the annuitant that he/she will die young.
 The life insurance company is still bearing the risk that the annuitant will outlive their life expectancy, which means that more total money must be paid out by them.
 The balance of this risk in conjunction with interest rates, time value, and the amount of cash put into the annuity determines how much money the insurance company pays periodically to the annuitant.

 A fixed annuity contract is very useful for conservative investors, or investors who may have a lot of their risk capital allocated to more volatile investments and are looking for an investment vehicle which provides stable and predictable growth, which will presumably outpace inflation.

 A variable annuity is a contract with the same structure as that of the fixed type.
 There is an accrual period, during which time money invested in the annuity has the opportunity to increase in value.
-Instead of this increase being guaranteed however, the increase is subject to market fluctuation and it may outperform or under perform expectations.
+Instead of this increase being guaranteed, however, the increase is subject to market fluctuation and it may outperform or underperform expectations.

-A variable annuity functions very much like an investment account, and all money is invested in variable sub accounts, which are essentially mutual funds within the annuity.
-The value of these sub accounts are based on their underlying investments just like mutual funds, and in most cases the funds mimic popular mutual funds available to the public.
-Usually there are offerings for all major asset classes in a variable annuity.
+A variable annuity functions very much like an investment account, and all money is invested in variable subaccounts, which are essentially mutual funds within the annuity.
+The value of these sub-accounts are based on their underlying investments just like mutual funds, and in most cases, the funds mimic popular mutual funds available to the public.
+Usually, there are offerings for all major asset classes in a variable annuity.
 The owner of a variable annuity has complete control over how the money is invested, and ultimately the performance of the annuity will depend upon how the money in the annuity is allocated across sub accounts.
 Variable annuity owners should be aware that the annual charges for owning a variable annuity, known as the mortality and expense charges and administrative charges, are higher than the aggregate charges most people would pay for a brokerage account.

 Withdrawals and Surrender Charges

-Most variable annuity contracts, and some fixed contracts, allow for lump sum withdrawals of money during the accrual period.
+Most variable annuity contracts, and some fixed contracts allow for lump sum withdrawals of money during the accrual period.
 While this is a convenience to the owner of the contract, it will often come with a cost.
 Besides reducing the value of the annuity and therefore lowering the future stream of income back to the annuitant, there also may be surrender charges.
 These surrender charges usually diminish as the contract ages, and a set schedule is laid out in the policy itself.
 The surrender charges can become quite expensive if a lot of money is withdrawn.